tahabouidraren/algobot/README.md

 - Side Note:

-This project took me aproxamtly 1 week from researching the startigies and applying them to python and the fusion between them and `ccxt`.
+This project took me approximately 1 week from researching the strategies and applying them to python and the fusion between them and `ccxt`.

-While trying out this bot I had a stable 10% pnl gain .
+While trying out this bot I had a stable 10% pnl gain.

 - Warning :

-Im not responsible in any losses you get from using my script , Use it at your own risk :)
+I'm not responsible for any losses you get from using my script, Use it at your own risk :)

 Signed : @ts._.taha